RavenSystem/il2_cockpit_photos/docs/README.md

 **[Download](https://github.com/RavenSystem/il2_cockpit_photos/archive/refs/heads/main.zip)** and use JSGME Mod Enabler.

-My personal recommendation is to install [Another Pilots Notes for Cockpit Photos](https://forum.il2-series.com/topic/42-another-pilots-notes-for-cockpit-photos/) first, and then install the notes of this projects, overwritting only those available notes of this project.
+My personal recommendation is to install [Another Pilots Notes for Cockpit Photos](https://forum.il2-series.com/topic/42-another-pilots-notes-for-cockpit-photos/) first, and then install the notes of this project, overwritting only those available notes of this.

 ## Layout